5 coding activities for kids that require no-screen

 Many parents these days are concerned as to how their children spend most if their time on the screen.
 So, we came up with five coding activities that will keep your kids busy, and the good part is that it doesn’t even require any screen.
 How cool is that!

-In this article we will list down 5 coding activities that are the most important skill in today’s digital world.
+In this article we will list down 5coding activities for kids that are the most important skill in today’s digital world.

 How to play: Bring your kids together and ask them to think of a secret message, hand them a printable ASCII code sheet.
 They are required to transform their secret messages into ASCII codes as if they store them in computers.
 Then, you can ask the kids to exchange their messages with each other and now they must understand the message that is store in their siblings/friends’ computers.
 How fun is it!